-Therefore, I took a peek at the log file /var/log/syslog and I found out that there have been hundreds of “Under-voltage detected!
-(0x00050005)” messages every day.
+Looking at the log file /var/log/syslog, hundreds of “Under-voltage detected!
+(0x00050005)” messages have been occurred every day.

 After trying several power supplies, some of them deliver up to 4 A, which is far above of what a Raspberry needs, the problem still occured.